vimode/quizzical-app/README.md

 ## TODO

+_This list will be removed once everything is checked or project is considered as completed_

 ### Basic

 - [x] Basic functionalty to fetch encoded data, decode it and save a new state object